editorconfig/editorconfig-core-qt/README.md

-# EditorConfig Qt5 Core
+# EditorConfig Qt Core

-EditorConfig Qt5 core bindings.
+EditorConfig core bindings for Qt5 and Qt6.
 Does not require any external dependencies.

 ## EditorConfig Project